RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 requested certain changes to be included in a formal written document.
 For example,
 she wanted to change the number of days Basinger would work in post-production.
-On Attorney Philips's own copy of the document, she noted “There is substantial nudity - KB ok with it &hellip; no frontal nudity - nothing graphic - more subliminal.”
+On Attorney Philips's own copy of the document, she noted:

+> There is substantial nudity - KB ok with it &hellip;
+> no frontal nudity - nothing graphic - more subliminal.

 Attorney Philips also noted that the “Loan-out company is Mighty Wind Productions.”
 Mazzocone understood Mighty Wind was “Kim's production company and that's who the contract should be made with and that's where